rcsb/rcsb-saguaro-3d/README.md

 }
 ```

-`plugin: SaguaroPluginPublicInterface` exposes the interface to interact with the molstar plugin
+`plugin: SaguaroPluginPublicInterface` exposes the interface to interact with the Molstar plugin
 and change model representations ([ref]("https://rcsb.github.io/rcsb-saguaro-3d/interfaces/saguaropluginpublicinterface.html")).
 It provides multiple methods such as hide, display or select to modify how structural data is displayed.
 The parameter `pfv: RcsbFv`
 allows to access the feature viewer API ([ref]("https://rcsb.github.io/rcsb-saguaro/classes/rcsbfv.html")).
 It exposes methods to modify